daleathan/my-scripts/README.md

 in an encrypted fashion using GNOME Keyring.
 But for applications that don't talk to GNOME Keyring I needed an easy way of getting the passwords out.
-This python script can talk to GNOME Keyring using libsecret and get the password (or other secret item) from the default keyring for a given item description.
+This python script can talk to GNOME Keyring using libsecret and get the password or attribute value for a given description or a set of attribute-value pairs.
-There's no error handling as yet!
-It's only very simple. - Depends: python, python-gobject, libsecret
+It's only very simple but seems to work well for me. - Depends: python, python-gobject, libsecret
 * **gnome-screensaver-idlelock.sh** - I wrote this one when I was still using GNOME Screensaver 3.6 with Xfce.
 And I was doing that because XScreenSaver's